wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

 6. Export your structure to PDF, PNG, or save it in **My Structures** for future use.

 ## ⚖️ Disclaimer
 **JeffreyWooTaxStructure** provides AI-driven insights for **educational and professional support** only.
 It does not replace formal tax, legal, or financial advice.
-Users should consult qualified advisors before implementing any tax structures in practice.
+Users should consult chartered tax advisers before implementing any tax structures in practice.

 ## ⚙️ Run Locally